mitre/quaerite/README.md

 --------------------

 This project includes tools to help evaluate relevance ranking.
-This code has been tested with Solr 4.x, 7.x and 8.x.
+This code has been tested with Solr 4.x, 7.x and 8.x, and ES 6.x and 7.x.
-We plan to add a connector for Elasticsearch.

 This project is not intended to compete with existing relevance evaluation tools, such as [Splainer](http://splainer.io/),